 This is an example of a hierarchical escalation.
 The customer's issue could not be resolved during the initial interaction and needed to be escalated for resolution.

 What we like: This approach demonstrates empathy.
 As long as your customer feels that their needs are being cared for, everyone will walk away happy when the case is closed.

 Improve Customer Retention Through Escalation Management

-If you want to improve customer retention, your customer service team must be top-notch.
+To improve customer retention, your customer service team must be top-notch.
 It only takes one bad experience with a brand for a person to look elsewhere.

 To succeed in escalation management, you must first understand the level of service you need to deliver.
-From there, you can establish a clear response system that's easy to follow and leads customers to effective resolutions.
+From there, you can establish a transparent response system that's easy to follow and leads customers to effective resolutions.